StockNews.com Begins Coverage on Enservco (NYSEAMERICAN:ENSV)

-StockNews.com initiated coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research note released on Saturday morning.
+StockNews.com assumed coverage on shares of Enservco (NYSEAMERICAN:ENSV – Free Report) in a research report sent to investors on Friday morning.
 The firm issued a sell rating on the oil and gas producer’s stock.

-Enservco (NYSEAMERICAN:ENSV – Get Free Report) last released its quarterly earnings results on Tuesday, November 14th.
-The oil and gas producer reported ($0.13) EPS for the quarter.
+Enservco (NYSEAMERICAN:ENSV – Get Free Report) last issued its earnings results on Tuesday, November 14th.
+The oil and gas producer reported ($0.13) earnings per share (EPS) for the quarter.
 Enservco had a negative return on equity of 369.83% and a negative net margin of 37.49%.
-The firm had revenue of $2.94 million for the quarter.
+The company had revenue of $2.94 million for the quarter.

 Enservco Corporation, through its subsidiaries, provides well enhancement and fluid management services to the onshore oil and natural gas industry.
 It offers hot oiling and acidizing, frac water heating, pressure testing, acidizing, and water hauling services, as well as well site construction services.